Warren aims to get rid of red-light cameras

 The city makes $800,000-$1 million annually from red-light ticket fees.

 Cynically, eliminating the program is a smart political move for a mayor heading into a re-election year.
 The cameras are wildly unpopular for myriad reasons, including the one that Warren cited — the lopsided effect on the poor.

+People often get tickets but can't pay them, so the punishments escalate in severity and people fall farther and farther behind.
+Eventually they could lose access to their vehicles.

 Questions have also been raised about the effectiveness of red-light cameras — critics say they’re about raising money, not promoting safety.

 And there have been controversies